Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Abstract

 \section{Abstract}

-Single-view depth estimation using CNNs trained from unlabelled videos has shown significant promise.
-However, the excellent results have mostly been obtained in street-scene driving scenarios, and such methods often fail in other settings, particularly indoor videos taken by handheld devices, in which case the ego-motion is often degenerate, \ie, the rotation dominates the translation.
-In this work, we establish that the degenerate camera motions exhibited in handheld settings are a critical obstacle for unsupervised depth learning.
-A main contribution of our work is fundamental analysis which shows that the rotation behaves as noise during training, as opposed to the translation (baseline) which provides supervision signals.
-To capitalise on our findings, we propose a novel data pre-processing method for effective training, \ie, we search for image pairs with modest translation and remove their rotation via the proposed weak image rectification.
-With our pre-processing, existing unsupervised models can be trained well in challenging scenarios (\eg, NYUv2 dataset), and the results outperform the unsupervised SOTA by a large margin (0.147 \vs\ 0.189 in the AbsRel error).
+\justifying Single-View depth estimation using the CNNs trained from unlabelled videos has shown significant promise.
+However, excellent results have mostly been obtained in street-scene driving scenarios, and such methods often fail in other settings, particularly indoor videos taken by handheld devices.
+In this work, we establish that the complex ego-motions exhibited in handheld settings are a critical obstacle for learning depth.
+Our fundamental analysis suggests that the rotation behaves as noise during training, as opposed to the translation (baseline) which provides supervision signals.
+To address the challenge, we propose a data pre-processing method that rectifies training images by removing their relative rotations for effective learning.
+The significantly improved performance validates our motivation.
+Towards end-to-end learning without requiring pre-processing, we propose an Auto-Rectify Network with novel loss functions, which can automatically learn to rectify images during training.
+Consequently, our results outperform the previous unsupervised SOTA method by a large margin on the challenging NYUv2 dataset.
+We also demonstrate the generalization of our trained model in ScanNet and Make3D, and the universality of our proposed learning method on 7-Scenes and KITTI datasets.